Do you have a small business with an eCommerce store? Or if you regularly send packages, do you wonder about the cheapest way to ship?

-Check with shipping carriers about flat rate shipping and see if it’s the best rate for your package.
+Check with shipping carriers about flat rate shipping to see if it’s the best rate for your package.

 Discounts & Coupon Codes

 Similarly, some shipping companies offer member discounts.
-As an example, UPS offers discounts for AARP members and AAA members in some instances.
+As an example, UPS provides discounts for AARP and AAA members in some instances.

 As an example, if you do a bulk mailing for media mail (300 pieces or more) you get a discount.
-If you do a bulk first class mail (500 pieces or more) you get a discount.
+And, if you do a bulk first class mail (500 pieces or more), you get a discount.